Bajos del Toro: A Full Guide to Costa Rica’s Hidden Gem | 2026

 It’s like the perfect combo of adrenaline, exploring, and feeling alive.

 The Bajos del Toro waterfall is often referred to as the “Bajos del Toro Waterfall Cloud Forest” due to its location within the cloud forest region.
-The trail leading to the waterfall takes you through this enchanting cloud like forest, characterized by its lush greenery, diverse plant life, and the mist or clouds that are often very low in the area.
+The trail leading to the waterfall takes you through this cloud-like forest, characterized by its lush greenery, diverse plant life, and the mist or clouds that are often very low in the area.

 Bajos del Toro